Financial Education videos in the Finnish EMW #Tubetatonni contest

 We seek to increase financial literacy and raise awareness of its importance.
 Below is a short summary of our activities:

-– FFI has made an initiative to draft a national strategy for the improvement of financial literacy in Finland.
-The strategy work is starting 2016 and it is carried out together with the Advisory Council on Financial Management.
+FFI has made an initiative to draft a national strategy for the improvement of financial literacy in Finland.
+The strategy work has started 2016 and it is carried out together with the Advisory Council on Financial Management.

-– The FFI is also a co-operating partner of Junior Achievement Finland.
+The FFI is also a co-operating partner of Junior Achievement Finland.
 JA provides extensive training in financial and entrepreneurial matters in Finland.
 Together, the FFI and JA seek to increase financial literacy and entrepreneurship training in Finland.
-FFI cooperates with Finnish universities and institutions that offer vocational financial education.

-– The www.keepitrolling.fi website aims to present the industry in a comprehensible and easily approachable manner, with stories from employees and information on education.
+The www.keepitrolling.fi website aims to present the industry in a comprehensible and easily approachable manner, with stories from employees, financial sector and information on education.

 Zaldo.fi is a web-based environment where users can tame their own financial monster

-The Zaldo campaign (http://www.zaldo.fi/), cheered by its namesake monster mascot, is a modern web-based learning environment published in 2011.
+The Zaldo campaign (http://www.zaldo.fi/), cheered by its namesake monster mascot, is a modern web-based learning environment.
 Its interactive contents make for a comprehensive and inspiring learning experience that teaches 9th grade students the management of their personal finances.
 The learning environment is designed to be used as part of their normal economics classes.

 The website consists of four independent sections, each covering matters that are essential for the management of personal finances: